HOURS FOR 2021

 If you are looking for the best shade trees for your landscape, here are a few ideas.

-Whether you have a large yard or a small yard, there is a tree for you.
+Whether you have a large or a small yard, full sun or full shade, dry or wet soil, there is a tree for you.

 Note that he mentions cutting the top off.
 That is the key to stopping the tree from getting any taller.
 It will grow outwards instead of up.
 You just have to keep them trimmed to the size you want.

 When choosing a pot for your tree, pick one that is just slightly bigger than the root ball.
 If you put a small tree in a very large container, all the water will run to the sides of the container and your tree won’t get much water.